 What is There To Do on this Private Jungle Island?

 Isla Palenque is decent in size, around 400 acres, with beautiful coastline and beaches.
 There were hiking paths to explore, some with a guide only due to the terrain and wildlife.
-My favorite thing about the island was the howler monkeys that came between 2-3 PM every day.
+My favorite thing about the island was the howler monkeys that came between 2 and 3 PM each day.
 The energetic monkeys gathered, 20-30 at a time, in the trees around us.
 I made recordings of them and it never fails to bring a smile to my face at how exciting it is hearing them.

 The resort at Isla Palenque can arrange any activities you may wish to do such as ocean kayaking, scuba diving, fishing, and snorkeling.
 Just a short distance past this island is one of the most famous sport-fishing destinations.
 If weather permits, I recommend taking this fishing trip as you may catch rooster fish, mackerel, and snook.